ryanshepps/website/content/coop_work_reports/valueconnect.md

 **Skills**: Creativity, Organization.

-My team hosts a book club where we read Clean Code by Robert Martin to help develop our skills at work.
+My team hosts a book club where we read [Clean Code](https://www.amazon.ca/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882/ref=sr_1_1?crid=2X1EZUV4VNU3&keywords=clean+code&qid=1642081873&sprefix=clean+code%2Caps%2C544&sr=8-1) by Robert Martin to help develop our skills at work.
 In this book, I learn about wrapping third party code with your own code.
-The most fascinating reason why you should do this, is because if you ever need to replace third-party code (sometimes libraries get deprecated, or the library is not performing as well as one wants), you only need to change the code in file that wraps the third-party code.
+The most fascinating reason why you should do this, is because if you ever need to replace third-party code (sometimes libraries get deprecated, or the library is not performing as well as one wants), you only need to change the file that wraps the third-party code.
 Better yet, you know exactly what the new library you’re implementing needs to do because the functions that wrapped the last library give you context!

 ```javascript
 const cleanPreviousTransactions = () => {